Bain Capital Specialty Finance (NYSE:BCSF) Lifted to Hold at Zacks Investment Research

-Zacks Investment Research upgraded shares of Bain Capital Specialty Finance (NYSE:BCSF – Get Rating) from a sell rating to a hold rating in a report released on Friday morning, Zacks.com reports.
+Bain Capital Specialty Finance (NYSE:BCSF – Get Rating) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a research report issued to clients and investors on Friday, Zacks.com reports.

 According to Zacks, “Bain Capital Specialty Finance Inc. is a business development company.
 It focuses on investment in middle-market companies.
 Bain Capital Specialty Finance Inc. is based in Boston, United States. “

-The company also recently announced a quarterly dividend, which will be paid on Friday, April 29th.
-Investors of record on Thursday, March 31st will be issued a dividend of $0.34 per share.
-The ex-dividend date of this dividend is Wednesday, March 30th.
-This represents a $1.36 annualized dividend and a yield of 8.55%.
-Bain Capital Specialty Finance’s payout ratio is 73.12%.

-In related news, Director Thomas A. Hough purchased 6,272 shares of the company’s stock in a transaction on Friday, March 25th.
-The shares were bought at an average price of $15.94 per share, with a total value of $99,975.68.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, Director Clare Stack Richer bought 3,090 shares of the business’s stock in a transaction on Thursday, March 3rd.
-The shares were purchased at an average cost of $16.18 per share, for a total transaction of $49,996.20.
+In related news, Director Thomas A. Hough bought 6,272 shares of the firm’s stock in a transaction on Friday, March 25th.
+The shares were bought at an average cost of $15.94 per share, for a total transaction of $99,975.68.
+The purchase was disclosed in a legal filing with the SEC, which is accessible through this link.
+Also, Director Clare Stack Richer bought 3,090 shares of the firm’s stock in a transaction on Thursday, March 3rd.
+The shares were bought at an average price of $16.18 per share, for a total transaction of $49,996.20.
 The disclosure for this purchase can be found here.
-In the last three months, insiders have purchased 10,662 shares of company stock worth $170,590.
-0.50% of the stock is owned by corporate insiders.
+Insiders acquired a total of 10,662 shares of company stock worth $170,590 over the last three months.
+0.50% of the stock is currently owned by corporate insiders.

 Bain Capital Specialty Finance Company Profile (Get Rating)